tay-counc/5609Visualization-Assignments/A0-Setup/README.md

 - **Move the Button Test into Your Svelte Project**
    - Svelte has a very similar sytax to HTML.
 One main difference is that the reactivey model in Svelte enables intuitive and efficient modification of DOM (i.e., webpage content) based on the variables defined on the script.

    - Please copy and paste the content in the [the provided A0.svelte](https://github.com/Visual-Intelligence-UMN/5609Visualization-Assignments/blob/main/A0-Setup/A0.svelte) to the `src/routes/+page.svelte` in your project.
-Following the tips in the template code to achive the same "Remaining Number of Clicks" function described above, and given users the ablity to modify the max click num.
+Following the instructions in the template code to achive the same "Remaining Number of Clicks" function described above, and given users the ablity to modify the max click num.
+Comments start with `tip` indicate the sections you need to complete.
      <img width="213" alt="image" src="https://github.com/user-attachments/assets/350799fd-7dfc-4338-9a2c-ce4e830108c1" />